dtgay/davidgay.org/about.md

 * Read books, fiction and nonfiction
-* Listen to and accumulate a huge amount of music, usually listening to full albums start to finish (playlists are for drives only)
+* Listen to and accumulate a huge amount of music, usually listening to full albums start to finish (playlists are for short drives only, or when I'm with other people who don't do the album thing)
 * Play video games, especially RPGs, including [roguelikes](https://en.wikipedia.org/wiki/Roguelike) and [MUDs](https://en.wikipedia.org/wiki/MUD)
 * Go camping and have fires in my backyard
 * Run a Pathfinder 2e game for some friends (it's like D&D)
-* Cook meals
+* Cook meals and exercise
-* Exercise and run two miles every day
 * Play a little chess and guitar

 ## This Site